 Sweet N Nice was inspired by my grandfather Charles Alfred Neale who ran the first company in Trinidad from 1946 to late ‘80s until his passing.
 Since then the family moved to Canada in the late ‘80s and enjoyed the ice cream at family get togethers.
 When I moved back to Canada from London in 2011 I convinced my cousin Stafford and my Aunt to to restart the company in Toronto based on our grandfather recipes and create a family legacy.

-What sets Sweet N Nice ice cream apart from other ice creams in the market?
+What sets Sweet N Nice ice cream apart from others in the market?

 We’re real ice cream made with Canadian cream (dairy) and 100% tropical fruits.
 Our ice cream tastes like good old fashion, home made ice cream.
 In addition to this we’re an all natural ice cream.